-The DRS-6-6-1500 saw only a two year run as Baldwin wrapped up production on the unit in September, 1950.
+The DRS-6-6-1500 saw only a two year run as Baldwin wrapped up production on the unit in September of 1950.
 It was soon after replaced by the AS616, which featured an upgraded prime mover and used the company's more straightforward classification system.
+The new series sold much better for the builder seeing several hundred examples outshopped amongst the three primary models (AS16, AS416, and the AS616).
 To decipher the meaning of the DRS-6-6-1500's letters and numbers the DRS referred to Diesel Road Switcher unit; the first number, 6, designated its six powered axles; the second 6 meant that it featured six traction motors; and 1500 stood for the horsepower rating.
-Once the system is presented, it is fairly easy to understand but anyone looking at it for the first time would likely be quite confused at what everything stood for.
+For more information about the DRS-6-6-1500 please click here.